pixavier/mqtt4snap/README.md

 ![request reporter block](img/PubSub_client-server_sync.png)

+The waiting semaphore can be improved adding timeout management.

 ### disconnect block

 The **disconnect** block accepts the value **all** as a parameter, and then it closes all existing connections to MQTT brokers.